SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/alkiln/security.md

 You can also read about [how to use sensitive information in GitHub tests](#sensitive-info-github).

-To do this, [edit your docassemble server's configuration file](](https://docassemble.org/docs/config.html#edit)) to add these environment variables under the `alkiln` key.
+To do this, [edit your docassemble server's configuration file](https://docassemble.org/docs/config.html#edit) to add your environment variables under the `alkiln` key.
 For example:

 ```yml
 # Other config values